Get 50% off on all templates until Dec 3, 11:59pm PT! Code: 1128CWWFTS123

 • Text line-height should avoid text crashing on itself on all devices

 • Set the primary font on the Body element.
-Secondary fonts, like for Headings, should then be be set on individual tags, and then on individual classes.
+Secondary fonts, like for Headings, should then be set on individual tags, and then on individual classes.

 SEO